hmrc/uknw-auth-checker-api-roadmap/README.md

 ## FAQ

-### I already have a Service Guide how do I update to this version
+### I already have a Roadmap how do I update to this version

 The easiest and safest option would be: